-Brazil hasn’t quite achieved that level of speed, especially in the more rural parts, where roads and infrastructure are difficult to navigate.
+Brazil hasn’t achieved that level of speed, especially in more rural parts, where roads and infrastructure are difficult to navigate.

 While the government is currently investing more in hopes of improving infrastructure and reducing issues with transportation, businesses will certainly still have to deal with the rough conditions of winding trails and tightly packed roads in many parts of Brazil.

-In the meantime, you might have to charge a higher shipping & handling fee to cover higher gas prices, tolls, and additional transportation costs.
+In the meantime, you might have to charge higher shipping & handling fees to cover higher gas prices, tolls, and additional transportation costs.

 If you end up needing to do this, make sure to let your customer know that they will be paying a little extra in order to get exceptional service and fast delivery!